Grilled Collards with Hot Pepper Vinegar

-Grilling greens in an aluminum package gives them great smoky flavor.
-Water, oil, and a few seasonings add a delicious flavor to the collared greens while they cook on the grill.
+Grilling greens in a foil packet gives them great smoky flavor.
+Water, oil, and a few seasonings add a delicious flavor.
 After grilling, add a kick to these greens with thinly sliced jalapeño.
 Collard greens, a popular ingredient in the south, can be found in the produce section of the grocery store, usually near the kale or the Swiss chard.
-Their peak season is winter through spring.
-When selecting collard greens, look for dark green colored leaves.
-The best collard greens are firm and crisp.

 Ingredients